 Listening is akin to noticing and a clue to past history can often be found around the edges of the main focus.

 I see patterns of lines, diagonals and curves that focus my attention in a scene; these are what pull me in and compel me to paint both what I see and feel.
 It is about capturing the less than obvious detail with a mixture of reality and illusion and savouring the moment.

-Currently I am working with cold wax medium and oil paint to be able apply multiple layers and textures and then excavate to reveal hidden colours.
+Currently I have been working with cold wax medium and oil paint to be able apply multiple layers and textures and then excavate to reveal hidden colours.